What is Litecoin in a nutshell?

 The first thing you’ll need to do is to go to VirWox (Virtual World Exchange) and open a new account – look for the “Not registered yet” link as shown in the image below:

 Now just fill in your personal details.
 Where it asks you about your avatar name just leave it at “no avatar” and click “Register.
 Once this step is done you’ll be sent an email with your password.

 IMPORTANT – Don’t forget to change your password

 In the email from VirWox you will receive a password.
 Log into VirWox with that password.
 I strongly recommend you change it once inside since you will be transferring money through this account.
 You can do this under “change settings” as shown here:

-Now go to “Deposit” and choose the “Paypal express” method (even if you want to pay with a credit card).
+Now go to “Deposit” and choose the “Paypal express” method.
 Enter the amount of USD/EUR you want to deposit and click the Paypal checkout button.
 Note that if your account is new you will have a max limit on how much you can deposit.
 In time this limit will be removed and you will be able to deposit more and more.

 Once the account is funded it’s time to buy some SLL (Second Life Lindens) and exchange them into Bitcoins.
 Start off by buying SLL in the SLL/USD exchange as shown here: